 - Listen while offline / download music to your device

 - Don’t have to shuffle play

-- Can skip songs and use you Spotify app like your own music
+- Can skip songs and use your Spotify app like music

 Premium has the function to download music to a device, which is very helpful for your ceremony music.
 Once you have appointed someone to press play for your ceremony, please forward on the Ceremony Music iPod Director document, to help them to nail it for you!